Wolverine971/9takes/src/blog/people/historical/Friedrich-Nietzsche.md

 ---
-title: 'Friedrich Nietzsche An Enneagram Type 5'
+title: 'Friedrich Nietzsche An Enneagram type 5'
 description: 'Why Friedrich Nietzsche appears to be a type 5'
 author: 'DJ Wayne'
 date: '2023-07-25'